 Become a Partner University

-The Paul D. Coverdell Fellows Program (formerly known as Fellows/USA) is a graduate school program for returned Peace Corps Volunteers (RPCVs).
-Through this program, schools across the country offer financial assistance to RPCVs who are required to complete substantive, degree-related internships in underserved American communities.
-There are no limits on the number or kinds of degrees that can be offered through the Coverdell Fellows Program.
+The Paul D. Coverdell Fellows Program is a graduate school program for returned Peace Corps Volunteers.
+Through this program, schools across the country offer financial support to returned Volunteers who, in turn, complete substantive internships related to their program of study in underserved American communities.
+There are no limits on the number or kinds of degrees/certifications that can be offered through the Coverdell Fellows Program.

 Michael LainoffNorthern Arizona University

 Recruiting a Unique Brand of Graduate Student

 In the Classroom: